Jasonette/documentation/docs/index.md

 <div class='well'>
 <h3><a href='https://www.jasonbase.com'>1.
 Jasonbase.com (https://www.jasonbase.com)</a></h3>
-<b>Recommended.</b> I built Jasonbase because there was no easy way to host, edit, and serve JSON instantly.
-I've now opened it up to the community so anyone can get up and running instantly.
-This is the site I use in the tutorial videos. <b>You can use it for FREE.</b>
+<b>Recommended.</b> Jasonbase was built because there was no easy way to host, edit, and serve JSON instantly.
+It's now been opened up to the community so anyone can get up and running instantly.
+This is the site used in the tutorial videos below. <b>You can use it for FREE.</b>

 <br><br>
 <h3>2.
 Code hosting or pastebin sites</h3>
 You can also use <a href='https://www.github.com'>Github</a> or <a href='http://pastebin.com'>Pastebin</a>.
-I don't recommend this for development because these sites are <b>NOT built for this type of usage</b>.
+Not really recommended for development because these sites are <b>NOT built for this type of usage</b>.
 They actually discourage you from using them as API endpoint.
 Lastly, their content is cached, so they'll keep sending the old response for a while everytime you update your JSON, which is a pain. <b>However, you can use them to share / open source your JSON files AFTER you're done though.</b>

 <br><br>